ztomm/express-responsive-images-demo/README.md

 Open [http://localhost:5001](http://localhost:5001) in browser.

 In the `public` directory you will find a newly created folder: `images-cache`.
-Resize the browser window, reload the page and see the `public` directory what happened.
+Resize the browser window, reload the page and see what happened in the `public` directory.

 ## options can be found here: